izellale/probe_detection/README.md

 # Probe Detection Project

 This project involves training, evaluating, and deploying multiple YOLOv11 object detection models.
-The models are trained on a custom dataset with different configurations, evaluated on test data, and deployed through a Streamlit application for real-time predictions.
+The models are trained on a custom dataset with different configurations, evaluated on test data, and deployed through a Streamlit application for real-time predictions

 ## Table of Contents